What Constitutes Medical Malpractice in Kansas City?

 Malpractice cases involve patients who have suffered harm because of a medical error.
 A medical malpractice claim cannot be filed unless a negligent act has injured a patient.

-To prove your claim, there are certain things you must establish with your medical malpractice lawsuit.
+To prove your medical malpractice claim, there are certain things you must establish with your medical malpractice lawsuit.
 All of the following elements must be proven to meet the basic requirements for a medical malpractice claim:

 That a Doctor and Patient Relationship Existed